ndhwyd/roc-rk3399-pc_openbsd/README.md

 **Required hardware**

-* PC with Linux or OpenBSD installed
+* PC with Linux (in this tutorial) or OpenBSD installed
 * PINE64 ROCK64 media board (In this tutorial I use version 2.0 of the board)
 * USB-UART-TTL converter (**Attention:** Use 3.3V only)
 * microSD card